dotnet/docs/docs/visual-basic/developing-apps/using-ide/using-the-visual-basic-development-environment.md

  Describes the the process of improving your code after it has been written by changing the internal structure of the code without changing the external behavior of the code.

  [Code Generation](https://docs.microsoft.com/en-us/visualstudio/vb-ide/code-generation-vb)
- Describes Visual Studio can help generate portions of source code for you.
+ Describes how Visual Studio can help generate portions of source code for you.

 ## Reference
  [Default Keyboard Shortcuts](https://docs.microsoft.com/visualstudio/ide/default-keyboard-shortcuts-in-visual-studio)